engrahmedrehan/Asset-Thief/README.md

 4. Select the assets you need and use the download feature to save them.

 ## 🏗 Project Structure
-- `manifest.json`: Extension metadata and permission configuration.
+├── data/

+│   ├── icons/          # Extension branding and toolbar icons

+│   └── lib/            # Third-party libraries (e.g., jQuery, Bootstrap)

-- `background.js`: Service worker managing background processes and tab communication.
+├── background.js       # Service worker for lifecycle & tab communication

+├── content.js          # Script for DOM interaction and asset detection

+├── popup.html          # Main user interface for the extension popup

-- `popup.html` / `popup.js`: The user interface for asset previews and interaction logic.
+├── popup.js            # Logic for asset previews and download actions
-- `data/icons/`: Branding assets for the extension interface.

-## 📄 License
-[Insert your preferred license, e.g., MIT]
+└── manifest.json       # Extension metadata and permissions (MV3)